ullibniss/INNO-Computer-Systems-and-Networks/CSN_3rd_lab_Fedorov_Alexey.md

 ![Figure 3](https://github.com/user-attachments/assets/92c790bb-fb87-4940-9b0c-f2536a069c6f)

 **Daemon** is a background process that runs long time.
 Usually it is service that controls something or server.
-Daemon examples are
+Daemon examples are:

 - **Nginx** - proxy engine for L7 routing.
 Runs as daemon is background and awaits requests.
 - **Bluetoothd** - bluetooth daemon, controls bluetooth workflow.